NikitaMishra0908/NM_projectdemocracy/README.md

 # NM_projectdemocracy
-This is a project for promoting democracy in the world.
+This is Nikita Mishra.
+First commit
+Touch the sky with glory.